A Season For Balance

 Some observe a ritual cleansing called Tashlich.
 Celebrants visit a river or other flowing stream of water containing fish, and throw bread crumbs into the water, symbolically cleansing their sins in the process.
 Ritual bathing and other purification rituals are very important to restore the cosmic and individual balance necessary to achieve G-d’s blessing for the New Year.

 On the eve of Rosh Hashanah, people eat only sweet food thought to symbolize new beginnings, especially fruit that is only just beginning to come into season, and that has not been served until the festival.
 Pomegranates, pumpkin, dates, and beetroot are popular dishes.
 Round Challah loaves are served at ritual meals, symbolizing the turning of the year, the completion of the yearly seasonal cycle, and the promise of abundant New Life to come4

 The Festival of Navratri

-In 2014 the Hindu festival of Navratri occurs between September 25 and October 3, celebrating the triumph of the Great Goddess Durga over the demonic forces in the Cosmos.
+In 2023 the Hindu festival of Navratri begins on Sunday October 15th and concludes on October 24th, celebrating the triumph of the Great Goddess Durga over the demonic forces in the Cosmos.
 Navratri, which means “Nine Nights” in Gujarati, the language spoken by inhabitants of the Indian state of Gujarat, which lies in western India, near the Great Desert, and is the popular Hindu name for the festival properly known as Durga Puja.

 Durga, in Sanskrit, means “She who is incomprehensible or difficult to reach.”
 Goddess Durga is one manifestation of Shakti, the Divine Mother of the Universe.
 She is known by many other names such as Parvati, spouse of Lord Shiva, and Kali, Goddess of death and liberation.